HEALTH WELCOMES YOU

 Administrative Core

 The Administrative Core (AC) serves as the executive function to provide leadership, centralized management, and oversight.
-Designed to support the overarching goals of the RCMI at UH, the Administrative Core enhances our infrastructure to advance health-equity science in addictions and cancer prevention research; and increases underrepresented minority (URM) scientists’ productivity, discovery, and funding to pursue innovative research and dissemination activities.
+Designed to support the overarching goals of the RCMI at UH, the Administrative Core enhances our infrastructure to advance science in addictions research and cancer prevention; and increases early-stage investigator productivity, discovery, and funding to pursue innovative research and dissemination activities.

 Community Engagement Core